bjcosta/landscaping/pond/ponds.md

 # Overview of pond styles

 There are a few major pond building styles I have seen.
-Many of the "best practices" between these styles also seem to contradict and it is important to understand what the reasons are and why to make good decisions unless you pond fits into one of the existing molds (which mine does not).
+Many of the "best practices" between these styles also seem to contradict and it is important to understand what the reasons are for the differences to make good decisions unless your pond fits into one of the existing molds (which mine does not).

 ## Koi Ponds
+* Optimized for pond volume and filtration
-* Steep tall walls, deep pond, few if any planting shelves, often using concrete to prevent wall collapse
+* Steep tall walls, deep pond, few if any planting shelves, often using concrete (walls or collar) to prevent wall collapse
 * No loose rocks on the bottom
-* Use a bottom drain + some form of mechanical filtration often a seive
+* Use a bottom drain + some form of mechanical filtration often a seive and/or settling tank like swirl, radial flow etc
-* Use a skimmer for surface filtration
+* Use a skimmer for surface filtration almost exclusively
 * Often external bio-filtration
-* Sometimes more complex filtration and extra pumps (Including UV, bead, tumblers etc)
+* Sometimes extra complex filtration and pumps (Including UV, bead, tumblers etc)

 ## Ecosystem Ponds